Workflow Server in a Docker container

 sudo chmod +x startcontainer.sh

-- Execute these commands for run the Workflow Server with MongoDB:
+- Execute these commands for running the Workflow Server with MongoDB:

 sudo chmod +x docker-files/wait-for-mongo.sh